-Any violation of these SOPs may result in penalties such as, but not limited to, verbal warnings, written warnings, grounding, suspension from club activities, and termination from the club.
+Any violation of the 7.1 may result in penalties such as, but not limited to, verbal warnings, written warnings, grounding, suspension from club activities, and termination from the club.
 The board shall determine what consequence is appropriate for each infraction.
-Penalties shall be treated in accordance with the level of infraction.
+Penalties shall be treated in accordance with the level of infraction. (i.e. forgetting to check out an aircraft as a first offense will have a significantly lower penalty than performing unauthorized acrobatics)